israelg99/sofweb/README.md

 Sofweb
 ===============
-Sofweb is the best solution for developing sleek cross-platform applications.
+Sofweb is an open-source solution for developing sleek cross-platform applications.

 It combines the best tools and frameworks, solves the common issues with connecting them and provides a robust solution to support daily development needs.

 If you want to build sleek cross-platform applications by writing one codebase which runs anywhere, this is a solid starting point.

-Sofweb mainly uses Web-Technologies, check the technologies list below for more information.
+Sofweb mainly uses web-technologies, check the technologies list below for more information.

 Technologies
 ===============